A Girl on the Shore

-A Girl on the Shore (うみべの女の子, Umibe no Onnanoko) is a Japanese manga written and illustrated by Inio Asano.
-It is about the two junior high school students who enter into a casual sex relationship.
+A Girl on the Shore (うみべの女の子, Umibe no Onnanoko) is a Japanese manga series written and illustrated by Inio Asano.
+It is about two junior high school students who enter into a casual sex relationship.
 The manga was serialized in Ohta Publishing's Manga Erotics F from 2009 to 2013 and is licensed in North America by Vertical.

+On August 20, 2021, the series received a film adaptation directed by Atsushi Ueda, starring Ruka Ishikawa and Yuzu Aoki.